andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ### Phoenix contexts, out of the box:

 - A `UserController` controller for User in `web/` (because Web is for web!)
-- CRUD actions to create your User entity in the `Identity` module
+- A set of CRUD functions to create your User entity in the `Identity` module

 ---